 Saucisson Sec and Pâté de Canard: Swing by any grocery store and pick up some meaty goods.
 I promise you they will be a million times better than anything you can get here at home.
 Saucisson sec is a cured, dried sausage that you slice thinly and serve as an appetizer.
 It’s sometimes paired with slices of bread and cornichon pickles.
 Pâté de Canard (ground duck meat that is cooked with spices into sublime deliciousness) is also served as an appetizer and is spread on toasted bread.

-Eau de Vie: You might be asking why we brought back bottled water but this, dear readers, is very special water.
-Eau de vie (translated as water of life) is a colorless brandy that many French folks make at home by fermenting and double distilling fruit.
+Eau de Vie: Eau de vie is translated as “water of life” and is a colorless brandy that many French folks make at home by fermenting and double distilling fruit.
 It’s often sipped at the end of a meal as a digestif and owning a bottle is a badge of pride among our circle of French friends.